Atlanta DACA Attorneys

 "Effective immediately, certain young people who were brought to the United States through no fault of their own as young children and meet several key criteria will be considered for relief from removal from the country or entered into removal proceedings.
 Those who demonstrate that they meet the criteria will be eligible to receive deferred action for a period of two years, subject to renewal."

 Certain undocumented people who came to the United States as children, and who meet certain guidelines, may request consideration of deferred action for childhood arrivals (DACA) for a period of two years.
 Deferred action is a use of prosecutorial discretion to defer removal action against an individual for a certain period of time.
 Individuals who are granted DACA can apply for an employment authorization document (work permit) and are considered to be lawfully present in the United States.
 DACA can be granted to individuals who are in removal proceedings, who have final orders of removal, or who have never been in removal proceedings.

 Applying for DACA can be a complicated process so it is important to have an experienced immigration lawyer by your side.
 Certain criminal convictions can disqualify you from seeking DACA.
-Since the lawyers at Ross & Pines also handle criminal cases, you can count on us to keep your record clean and keep you on the path of legally staying and working in the United States through DACA.
+Since the lawyers at Ross & Pines, LLC also handle criminal cases, you can count on us to keep your record clean and keep you on the path of legally staying and working in the United States through DACA.
 If you received bad advice from another lawyer and already have a criminal conviction, we can help get that conviction vacated or clarified so that it does not impact your DACA eligibility.
 We know what needs to be done and we can help you.

 What Is A Work Permit?

 A work permit is a document issued by the federal government that gives permission for the cardholder to legally work, apply for a valid Social Security number, and in the case of a DACA recipient, makes him or her eligible to obtain a driver's license.

 Do You Qualify For DACA?